briandrum/codes.forchagrin.com/_chapters/chapter-1125-residential-districts-detached-one-and-two-family.md

     in which the activity occurs is not diminished.

-    6. _(6)_ **Parking.** The occupation does not necessitate the parking of more automobiles than can be accommodated in the dwelling’s driveway.
+    6. _(6)_ **Parking.** The occupation does not necessitate the parking of more automobiles than can be accommodated in the dwelling's driveway.

     7. _(7)_ **Nursery schools/group instruction.** No class session exceeds an enrollment of twelve students, and no session begins before 9:00 a.m. nor